Fred Basset: Books

 The Michael Martin era annuals from 1994 to 2008 featured earlier Alex Graham artwork on the front, yet only featured the contemporary Martin strips inside.
 The 2009 annual is the first one to feature a Michael Martin front cover.

-Fred Basset annuals are usually only printed in black & white, but for years 1984 (book no 36) to 1990 (book no 42) as well as the 1994 & 1995 annuals they were printed with some in colour.
+Fred Basset annuals are usually only printed in black and white, but for years 1984 (book no 36) to 1990 (book no 42) as well as the 1994 and 1995 annuals they were printed with some in colour.
 The current 'gocomics' online versions are usually in colour.
 The poor picture reprint quality that marred the 2008 volume is still present in the 2009 book.
 Many strips look weak and washed out on the finer detail, looking like a photocopy.
 The 2010 annual is still in black and white, though the printing quality is much better.

-One Fred Basset book appeared in USA during 1969, Meet Fred Basset published as a 'Fawcett Gold Medal Book'.
+One Fred Basset book appeared in the United States during 1969, Meet Fred Basset published as a 'Fawcett Gold Medal Book'.
 Several books appeared in Australia from 1979 to 1985 and one published in Germany.

 As of 2009, Summersdale Publishers UK published the Fred Basset Yearbook and published a gift book featuring some of the cartoons from previous strips in colour.
-'Fred Basset for Garden Lovers' was published in September 2009.
+Fred Basset for Garden Lovers was published in September 2009.

 The 2010 Annual, released in October 2010, is unusually entitled "Fred Basset Yearbook 2010–2011", in an attempt to keep the book selling in 2011.
 This follows a tradition of annuals since the 1930s which were dated the next year to stop buyers thinking it was an older edition.